-Sleeves brush against each other in the stillness of a shy embrace.
-Hands shadow, whisper and trace each other, curves, contours, angles, lines: memorising and learning.
-The shimmering moonlight as their only witness, wide and white and swimming against silken hues: steadfast in blue, dancing in black.
+Sleeves brushed against each other in the stillness of a shy embrace.
+Hands shadowed, whispered and traced each other, curves, contours, angles and lines: memorising and learning.
+The shimmering moonlight was their only witness, wide and white and swimming against silken, sunken hues: steadfast in blue, dancing in black.
 It was calming and beautiful and bright: a sky she knew, glistening in a lake she knew, in a home she loved, in a place she belonged.

 No unknown mountains.
 No foreign hills or valleys or rivers or fields.
 No new and strange things, hiding and lurking in shadows.

 He was stilted and stoic, sombre and sincere and shy.
-Stiff and unsure, though he knew her and he knew this.
-Cold as the cold stone bench he sat upon; shivering despite the sweet spring air, despite the warmth and new familiarity.
-Shivering despite her good humour and generous smiles; shivering despite her kindness and quiet affection.
+Stiff and unsure, though he knew her and he desired to know this.
+Cold as the cold stone bench he sat upon; shivering despite the sweet spring air, despite their warmth and despite this new familiarity.
+Shivering despite her good humour and her generous smiles; shivering despite her kindness and quiet affection.
 Stiff and thoughtful despite their acquaintance, despite who she was and all that had passed between them.

-This was new: this warmth and want and need to linger in this moment under the moonlight, by his side and in presence; this desire to trust in the moments between now and yesterday and forever and all the fervent prayers that would fill yesterday and swallow tomorrow and pray – pray that it lasted longer than now – longer than one moment, longer than this.
+This was new: this warmth and want and need to linger in this moment under the moonlight, by his side and in his presence; this desire to trust in the moments between now and yesterday and forever and all the fervent prayers that would fill yesterday and swallow tomorrow and pray—pray that it lasted longer than now—longer than one moment, longer than this.
 This wish to stay here, beyond self and thought and time.
 They'd walked through this war side by side.
 They'd fought this war side by side.
 Despite her gender and despite her deception, he was here, tonight, by her side, his eyes lost on the water and in the sky.
 A smile occasionally lost on her; occasionally lost on Mulan.